OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ColorCorrectContrastMap.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">negative values reduce the difference in luminance towards grey and positive values increase the difference in luminance for the blue channel</p>
+        <p class="scene-class-attr-comment">negative values reduce the difference in luminance towards grey and positive values increase the difference in luminance for the blue channel</p>

     </p>